 Have you been to GI doctors, who can never find anything wrong with you despite how bad you feel?

-Have you had stool tests done by GI “specialists” but nothing ever comes up to explain the way you feel?
+Have you had stool tests done by GI “specialists” but nothing ever comes up?

 Do you have acne on different parts of your body that just won’t go away?

 Do you have anxiety that won’t go away even if you’ve tried everything to get rid of it?
 Are you always constipated or having diarrhea?

 If this sounds like you, there’s a strong possibility that your microbiome is not balance.
 You likely have a larger proportion of bad bacteria, parasites, and candida to the amount of good probiotic bacteria in your gut.
 This is called Dysbiosis.
 This disruption in your gut microbiome can affect your neurotransmitters in your brain leading to depression, anxiety and impaired cognitive function.
 It can also lead to acne, eczema, rosacea, psoriasis and breakouts on you bum, arms and other places.

 WHAT IS THE GUT MICROBIOME?

 The microbiome is the microbes on the outside as well as the inside of your body.
 They colonize your skin, mucosal membranes, intestines, mouth, nose, throat.
 These microbes influence your brain function, diabetes, immune system function, hormones, weight loss, psychiatric health and more.

 The GI Maps Stool test is a SPECIALTY stool test that tests WAY more than you will ever get at a GI specialist.
 This stool test checks for the following:

 PATHOGENS: The classic bacteria that cause acute symptoms in the GI tract and bowel changes.